-Over the remaining lifetime of the 13 affected engines, these upgrades will reduce emissions of fine particulate matter (PM2.5) by 0.7 tons, hydrocarbons (HC) by 1.3 tons and carbon monoxide (CO) by 5.5 tons.
-Additionally, the reduction of PM2.5 emissions will also reduce black carbon (BC), which influences climate by directly absorbing light, reducing the reflectivity of albedo through deposition, and interacting with clouds.
+Over the remaining lifetime of the 4 affected engines, these upgrades will reduce emissions of fine particulate matter (PM2.5) by 0.7 tons, oxides of nitrogen (NOx) 0.7 tons, hydrocarbons (HC) by 0.8 tons and carbon monoxide (CO) by 3.5 tons.
+Additionally, the reduction of PM2.5 emissions will reduce black carbon (BC), which influences climate by directly absorbing light, reducing the reflectivity of albedo through deposition, and interacting with clouds.